yulingchen/react-viewstack/README.md

 # React ViewStack

 Simple viewstack with support for animated transitions.
 Alternative to [ReactCSSTransitionGroup](http://facebook.github.io/react/docs/animation.html) with better control over in/out animation direction and transition effects out of the box.
+Like a (much) simpler version of [FullPage.js](http://alvarotrigo.com/fullPage/) written in react.

 ## Usage